The Muddy Insider Guide to St Ives

 This award-guzzling seafood restaurant is right on the beach at Porthminster, with mesmerising views across St Ives Bay to Godrevy Lighthouse.
 Housed in a light-filled Art Deco building, it’s relaxed and unpretentious despite the classy food and welcomes kids.
 Aussie-born exec chef Michael Smith brings Asian and Mediterranean flavours to the menu, in lush dishes like monkfish curry and crab linguine.

-About 45 minutes walk outside St Ives in the quiet countryside is one of our favourite Sunday lunch spots.
-Halsetown Inn is a cosy and characterful pub run by Julia and Stuart Knight (formerly of Alba).
+About 45 minutes walk outside St Ives in the quiet countryside is a favourite Sunday lunch spot.
+Halsetown Bar and Restaurant is a cosy and characterful pub, under new management from 2020.
 Local produce stars on the creative pub menu and Cornish ales and a host of gins will wash it down nicely.
-Read my full review here

 Back to nature – St Ives Glamping